course-details-portlet

 Skills

-• Be able to perform ongoing bookkeeping of key transactions in an ICT-based accounting system
+• Be able to perform ongoing bookkeeping of key transactions in a relevant accounting system

 • Be able to complete the year-end closing with the preparation of completed annual accounts